rezafotohi/FedAnil/README.md

 <b>-ha 80,10,10</b>: role assignment hard-assigned to 80 workers, 10 validators and 10 miners for each communication round.
 A <b>*</b> in <b>-ha</b> means the corresponding number of roles are not limited. e.g., <b>-ha \*,5,\*</b> means at least 5 validators would be assigned in each communication round, and the rest of the devices are dynamically and randomly assigned to any role. <b>-ha \*,\*,\*</b> means the role-assigning in each communication round is completely dynamic and random.

 <b>-aio 1</b>: <i>aio</i> means "all in one network", namely, every device in the emulation has every other device in its peer list.
-This is to simulate that FedAnil runs on a permissioned blockchain.
+This is to simulate that FedAnil runs on a permissioned blockchain (consortium blockchain).
 If using <b>-aio 0</b>, the emulation will let a device (registrant) randomly register with another device (register) and copy the register's peer list.

 <b>-pow 0</b>: the argument of <b>-pow</b> specifies the proof-of-work difficulty.
 When using 0, FedAnil runs with FedAnil-PoS consensus to select the winning miner.